Sj-001/InkFinance/doc/contracts/interfaces/IProposalInfo.md

-### ProposalResult
+### ProposalTopicSynced

-> once call decideProposal successfully, no matter agree the propsal or not, this event will be emit and only DAO contract could emit this event
+> once propsal decided this event will be emit